 Making comments on an application

 Anyone may make a comment on a planning application.
-Comments must be made in writing and may be made online on the Planning Portal website (opens in a new window) or by email or post to the Belfast Planning Service address (in the contact us box).
+Comments must be made in writing and may be made online on the Planning Portal website (opens in a new window) or by email or post to the Belfast Planning Service address.

 We accept petitions but will only correspond with whoever submitted the petition and not with other signatories on the petition.

 In assessing a planning application, we can only take account of material planning considerations.
 Any comments you make should be restricted to material planning considerations only (link opens in a new window).
 For example, we are unable to take into consideration civil disputes or issues which are regulated by other non-planning legislation.

 The case officer will summarise any submitted comments in their report and the council will take them into consideration when it makes its decision.